whamcloud/Online-Help/docs/Introduction_1_0.md

 ## Single Client Metadata Concurrency

-Also referred to as “multi-slot last_rcvd”, this update to the metadata communications interface between client and server allows multiple metadata RPCs to be in flight in parallel, per-client for both read and write transactions.
+Also referred to as `multi-slot last_rcvd`, this update to the metadata communications interface between client and server allows multiple metadata RPCs to be in flight in parallel, per-client for both read and write transactions.
 Prior to this release, any client RPCs that modified file system metadata (for example, creates or unlinks), were sent serially to the server.
 With this update, this restriction is removed.

 ## Differentiated Storage Services

-Differentiated Storage Services (DSS) allows I/O data to be classified, sometimes referred to as “hinting".
+Differentiated Storage Services (DSS) allows I/O data to be classified, sometimes referred to as `hinting`.
 These hints pass seamlessly through Intel® Manager for Lustre* software, at which point data can be tiered and intelligently cached by the storage system.
 This enables a more efficient use of cache space and decreases the likelihood of critical data being evicted when the cache fills.
 Intel® is working directly with storage and cache vendors to enable DSS hinting in Lustre appliances, and to provide optimized performance to Intel® Manager for Lustre* software deployments with a mix of SSD and traditional storage.

 ## Support for Intel® Omni-Path Architecture